jacklid3-blip/INFR2810U-Project-Group36/State_Table.md

 Idle --> Customer starts transaction--> display product buttons --> Product_Selection

-Product_Selection --> A1 is pressed --> Store Coke as the selected product --> Check_Inventory

-Product_Selection--> A2 is pressed--> store water as the selected product --> Check_Inventory

-Product_Selection--> A3 is pressed--> store snack as the selected product --> Check_Inventory

-Product_Selection --> Invalid product input--> display an invalid selection message --> Error

-Check_Inventory--> Selected product is greater than 0 --> Display the product price and payment instructions --> Money_Entry

-Check_Inventory--> Selected product stock equal 0 --> display an out of stock message--> Out_Of_Stock

-Out_Of_Stock--> Cusotmer returns to product selection--> display product buttons again--> Product_Selection

 Money_Entry--> Valid money entered --> Add the amount to the current balaance--> Check_Payment

 Money_Entry--->Invalid money is entered--> Display an invalid money message --> Error